dquimper/GitbookTest/webhooks/Notification Example.md

+## Notification Example
-## Notification Example,This example shows the notification request your endpoint will receive when a notification is sent.
+,This example shows the notification request your endpoint will receive when a notification is sent.
 There can be 0 or more secret fields shown, depending on the initial webhook configuration.
 The "updated_attributes" field only shows up on an "update" event.
 ,```POST https://your.endpoint.here```
 ,### Body
 ,```